csc-training/intro-to-ml-gpu/day2/README.md

 1. Edit and submit jobs:

         nano rapids-test.py           # or substitute with your favorite text editor sbatch run.sh rapids-test.py  # when using a training account

-   There is a separate slurm script for Keras (used in Exercise 7), e.g.:

-        sbatch run-keras.sh keras-notmnist-mlp.py

 2. See the status of your jobs or the queue you are using: